radhikamattoo/stargazers/README.md

     * I'm going to be using Passport for user authentication
     * Will do Facebook login/signup or regular email&password login/signup
 * (2 points) Perform client side form validation using a JavaScript library
-    * I'll be using Parsley http://parsleyjs.org/
+    * I'll be using validate.js http://rickharrison.github.io/validate.js/
 * (1 point) Use a CSS framework throughout your site
     * Bootstrap!